Shiraiwa-yaki Waheegama

 an 18th-century technique revived

-A craft brought to life during the Edo Period when Unshichi Matsumoto, famous for his Oborisoma ware, was invited to Akita as an expert for the transformation of mined goods.
-Upon discovering the unique and high-quality soil in Shiraiwa, he launched the first Shiraiwayaki kiln, which went on to become a flourishing industry with 5000 potters.
-However, the craft completely disappeared due to various events during the Meiji Period and remained extinct for 70 years, until Aoi Watanabe's mother revived it as a young university graduate.
-Today there is only one kiln in operation: the Waheegama kiln, run by the Watanabe family.
+This craft was brought to life during the Edo Period when Unshichi Matsumoto, famous for his Oborisoma ware, was invited to Akita as an expert in the transformation of mined materials.
+Upon discovering the unique and high-quality soil in Shiraiwa, he launched the first Shiraiwa-yaki kiln, which went on to become a flourishing industry with as many as 5000 potters in its heyday.

 海鼠釉